COVID: US to donate 500 million BioNTech-Pfizer vaccines | DW | 10.06.2021

 The US donation comes as the virus continues to spread and poorer countries struggle to inoculate their populations

-The White House said Thursday that US President Joe Biden will announce that the US has ordered 500 million doses of the BioNTech-Pfizer coronavirus vaccine with the aim of donating them to poorer countries .
+The White House said Thursday that United States President Joe Biden will announce that the US has ordered 500 million doses of the BioNTech-Pfizer COVID-19 vaccine with the aim of donating them to poorer countries.

-It would be the largest COVID vaccine donation by a single nation.
+It would be the largest COVID-19 vaccine donation by a single nation.
 Biden is expected tro urge Western allies to follow suit.

 In a statement, the White House said the plan will "help supercharge the global fight against the pandemic."